carvel-dev/carvel/site/content/ytt/docs/latest/lang-ref-ytt-schema.md

 The preferred way to express "unset value" for a string-type is _not_ to mark it as "nullable" but to provide the empty value: `""`.
 Empty values in Starlark are falsey (details in the [Starlark Spec > Booleans](https://github.com/google/starlark-go/blob/master/doc/spec.md#booleans)).

-When empty string is a valid value, _then_ marking the Data Value as "nullable" is appropriate.
-In this case, one must take care explicitly check if that Data Value is not [`None`](lang.md#types).
+When empty string is a useful/valid value for a given Data Value, _then_ marking it as "nullable" is appropriate.
+In this case, one must take care to explicitly check if that Data Value is not [`None`](lang.md#types).

 _Example: Nullable map_